HSSBoston/miura-fold/README.md

-# Origami crease pattern for the Miura fold
+# Origami crease patterns for the Miura fold

 This is a [Squeak Smalltalk](https://squeak.org/) implementation of a simple algorithm to generate origami crease patterns (folding diagrams) for the [Miura fold](https://en.wikipedia.org/wiki/Miura_fold).
 The Miura fold is a method to: